Back to Blog

 Not All Piezoelectric Nebulizers Are Created Equal: The Yujie 'Material DNA' Standard

-This component is the engine of the device.
-Its sole purpose is to convert an electrical signal into high-frequency mechanical vibrations, atomizing a liquid medication into a fine, inhalable aerosol.
+This component is the vibration engine of the atomization section.
+Its purpose is to convert an electrical signal into high-frequency mechanical motion that the finished assembly uses to create aerosol or mist.

 This leads technical and procurement teams to a central, frustrating challenge we call the "procurement paradox."
 An engineer will gather technical datasheets from a half-dozen suppliers for a PZT-4 or PZT-8 piezoelectric transducer.
 On paper, these documents appear nearly identical, listing comparable frequencies, coupling factors, and dimensions.